 People are posting more fun content on LinkedIn, which is a departure from how people utilized the platform years ago.
 People aren’t afraid to infuse their personality into their content.
 Lighthearted, uplifting, inquisitive, and serious are all tones that work well on LinkedIn.

 Work anniversary parties with cake and soda?
 Post it!
 Ugly sweater party?
 Post it!
-Life is already too serious, and people enjoy engaging with businesses that appear less stoic and more human.
+According to LinkedIn, posts with photos receive 98% more comments than posts without photos.
+Life is already too serious, and people enjoy engaging with businesses that appear less stoic and more authentic.